NREL/REopt.jl/docs/src/reopt/examples.md

 When the [BAUScenario](@ref) is included as shown above, the outputs will include comparative results such as the net present value and emissions reductions of the optimal system as compared to the BAU Scenario.

 !!! note "BAU Scenario"
-    Note that while two JuMP models are created, only a single input dict is used to run the `BAU` and optimized cases in parallel.
+    Note that while two JuMP models are needed to run the `BAU` and optimized cases in parallel, only a single input dict is used.
 The [BAUScenario](@ref) will be automatically created based on the input dict.

 ## Advanced